rustyrussell/bolts/12-offer-encoding.md

 In the case of an invoice where there was no offer (just an invoice request), the payer needs to ensure that the invoice is from the intended payment recipient.
-This is difficult if the invoice request was displayed as a QR code on an ATM: the use of an invoice_code in the invoice allows such a payer to display and confirm before payment.
-A 6 digit code provides a 1-in-a-billion chance of paying the wrong invoice (and the other cases are detectable).
+This is the basis for the suggestion to confirm the invoice_node_id for this case.

 # Invoice Errors